 Suffolk Traditional Orchard Group

 Click here > (PDF 2 MB) to download our latest newsletter and programme of events.
-Please join us to learn about the identification of summer-ripe tree fruit varieties or the propogation of fruit trees by budding and more and...all the STOG events are free!
-Paul will be providing a fruit and nut identification service at several places, including Suffolk Wildlife Trust's Redgrave and Lopham Fen reserve and at Wandlebury's Autumn Harvest Festival in Cambridgeshire.
+Please join us to learn about grafting of fruit trees more and...all the STOG events are free!

 We were delighted to welcome the group to Mr Andrew Paul's Vale Farm Barns.
 Broxtead Estate on 28th November.
 Paul Read (chair) and Gen Broad (Project Manager) gave updates of project highlights after one year of the HLF funded project .
 The Collections event featured Jeannie Buckingham who described the Two Fields project in Debenham and Andrew's Sandlings Collection.
 Visting the newly planted walled orchard and a recently discovered cobnut plantation after lunch was fascinating.
 With advice from STOG and assistance from Suffolk FWAG, Andrew has planted old traditional varieties such as Walberswick Wonder and White Ribstone Pippin and will be coppicing the overgrown cobnut plantation to restore health and vigour to the old trees.
 The event was a great success and we look forward to working with new orchard groups and individual enthusiasts over the coming year.
 Thank you to Andrew Paul for kindly hosting this event.